jexxa-projects/JexxaAdapters/README.md

 * `adapter-api`: This library provides a unified API for using adapters and is used by all following libraries
 * `common-adapters`: This library provides the following microservice and messaging patterns:
-  * [Repository](https://martinfowler.com/eaaCatalog/repository.html) that isolates the data layer from the rest of the app on object/entity level
+  * [Repository](https://martinfowler.com/eaaCatalog/repository.html) that isolates the data layer from the rest of the app on the object / entity level
   * [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) to atomically update the database and send messages to a message broker when 2FC is not an option
   * [Idempotent Consumer](https://microservices.io/patterns/communication-style/idempotent-consumer.html) to handle duplicate messages correctly
   * Facade to Java JDBC and JMS API to simplify the implementation of additional adapters